 CVs play a key role in the recruitment process, by helping employers to assess and rank applicants' experience, skills and key achievements.
 But they can reveal much more about a candidate - such as how they might fit into the culture of your business.
-What you should look for when assessing CVs
+What should you look for when assessing CVs?

 Discrimination in recruitment

 Firstly, employers mustn't discriminate against job applicants based on age or any other unjustifiable criteria, warns Stacey Mead of The HR Dept, which provides HR advice to UK small business owners.

 "You should assess CVs objectively, focusing on the skills, experience and achievements that would enable someone to perform the role successfully," she recommends.

 Judging a candidate unfairly because of factors such as their age, race or gender ('protected characteristics') could land you in legal hot water.

 Mead recommends that small business owners should have the specific requirements of the job to hand when assessing candidate CVs.

 What's more, having someone else in the business provide a second opinion, especially if they will be managing the new recruit, is a good idea.
 "It can help if you're not entirely sure whether to invite someone for interview or not." says Mead.